 Giovanni Peri coordinates Task 1.
 He is Professor and Chair of the Department of Economics at the University of California, Davis and Research Associate of the National Bureau of Economic Research in Cambridge, Massachusetts.
 He is Editor of the “Journal of the European Economic Association” and in the Editorial Board of several Academic Journals in Economics.
 He is the Founder and Director of the UC Davis Migration Research Cluster, an interdisciplinary research group focusing on international migrations.
 His Research focuses on the impact of international migrations on labor markets and productivity of the receiving countries and on the determinants of international migrations.

 Thomas Baudin coordinates Task 3.
-He is Associate Professor at IESEG School of Management.
+He is Full Professor at IESEG School of Management.
 He received a PhD from the Université Paris I Panthéon-Sorbonne.
 He is a permanent member of LEM and associate fellow of IRES (UCLouvain).
 He has developed a research agenda on family and population economics.
 He has contributed to the emergence of the economic analysis of childlessness.
 His other research projects focus on long run economic growth, the emergence of gender differences in preferences as well as cultural attitudes regarding fertility.

 MALYNES welcomes the following junior researchers either as Research Assistants or PhD Students: Purushottam Mohanty (Paris School of Economics), Abdoulmagid Moustapha (University of Lille), Dylan Planard (University of Lille), Robin Puelles (University Paris-Dauphine) and Djamila Tamadazt (University of Lille)